-- b.
-The Loading Manager shall schedule deliveries so as to not exceed the Project's loading facility capacity, and in the event that an unscheduled delivery vehicle arrives while the Project's loading facility is full, the Loading Manager shall direct the driver of such vehicle to return at a later time when the loading facility has adequate capacity; - c.
-The Project's property manager shall provide all tenants of the Project with information regarding loading dock restrictions, rules, and suggested truck routes; - d.
-The Project's property manager shall require all tenants (i.e., residential and non-residential) to use trucks 30 feet or shorter in length, and in the event that a tenant requires the use of a truck that is longer than 30 feet in length, the truck will be directed to load/unload within the east-west private drive and not within public space; - e.
-The Project's property manager shall require all residential tenants to schedule move ins/move outs in advance of the occurrence of same; - f.
-The Project's property manager shall instruct all short-term deliveries (e.g., UPS, FedEx, USPS, etc.) to be made from within the Project's loading docks in accordance with the conditions herein and not from any of the Private Drive, 4th Street, SW, K Street, SW, Wesley Place, SW, or the private extension of Wesley Place, SW; - g.
-The Loading Manager shall not permit tenants or delivery trucks serving the Project to (i) permit any vehicle accessing the loading area to park, stand, load, or unload in the restricted "Access Area" in the private extension of Wesley Place, SW, (ii) store or otherwise permit any trash, refuse, rubbish, debris, structure, or equipment within the Access Area, (iii) cause or permit any use of the Access Area that would otherwise conflict with loading dock operations for the Safeway or other tenants of the adjacent office building, or (iv) use or permit to be used the Access Area in a manner that interferes with or disturbs use and enjoyment of the Access Area by the grocery store tenant or other tenants of the adjacent office building; - h.
-The Loading Manager shall not permit trucks using the loading facility to idle and shall require such trucks to follow all District guidelines for heavy vehicle operation including but not limited to 20 DCMR § 900 (Engine Idling), the requirements set forth in DDOT's "Freight Management and Commercial Vehicle Operations" document, and the primary access routes listed in DDOT's "Truck and Bus Route System" as applicable from time to time; and i.
+- g.
+The Applicant shall coordinate with the property management of other buildings within the overarching Waterfront Station development to instruct deliveries be made within the provided loading docks. - h.
+The Loading Manager shall not permit tenants or delivery trucks serving the Project to (i) permit any vehicle accessing the loading area to park, stand, load, or unload in the restricted "Access Area" in the private extension of Wesley Place, SW, (ii) store or otherwise permit any trash, refuse, rubbish, debris, structure, or equipment within the Access Area, (iii) cause or permit any use of the Access Area that would otherwise conflict with loading dock operations for the Safeway or other tenants of the adjacent office building, or (iv) use or permit to be used the Access Area in a manner that interferes with or disturbs use and enjoyment of the Access Area by the grocery store tenant or other tenants of the adjacent office building; - i.
+The Loading Manager shall not permit trucks using the loading facility to idle and shall require such trucks to follow all District guidelines for heavy vehicle operation including but not limited to 20 DCMR § 900 (Engine Idling), the requirements set forth in DDOT's "Freight Management and Commercial Vehicle Operations" document, and the primary access routes listed in DDOT's "Truck and Bus Route System" as applicable from time to time; and - j.
 The Loading Manager shall disseminate to drivers from delivery services that frequently utilize the loading facility (1) suggested truck routing maps and (2) other applicable materials such as DDOT's "Freight Management and Commercial Vehicle Operations" document, as needed to encourage compliance with idling laws.